 However, unlike refined sugar — which has no nutritional value — blackstrap molasses packs plenty of iron, calcium, magnesium, potassium, and phosphorus.

-Unlike refined sugar, blackstrap molasses offers vitamins and minerals like iron, calcium, magnesium, potassium, phosphorus, and vitamin B6.
+Unlike refined sugar, blackstrap molasses offers vitamins and minerals such as iron, calcium, magnesium, potassium, phosphorus, and vitamin B6.

 Blackstrap molasses is a plant-based food that’s rich in iron.
-As such, it’s often used as a supplement to treat iron deficiency anemia (IDA), which is a condition caused by the malabsorption or poor dietary intake of iron (1, 3,
+As such, it’s often used as a supplement to treat iron deficiency anemia, a condition caused by the malabsorption or poor dietary intake of iron (1, 3,

-It has 2–3.5 times the amount of iron as light and dark molasses, which are produced after the first and second boiling of molasses, respectively (
+It has 2–3.5 times as much iron as light and dark molasses, which are produced after the first and second boiling of molasses, respectively (

 What’s more, although blackstrap molasses is a source of plant-based iron, which your body typically doesn’t absorb as well as iron from meat, its iron bioavailability is around 85%, which is considered high (